hasibulhasan1542/Obsidian/Bangladesh/43 BCS.md

 **Conclusion**

 From the cultural resistance of the Language Movement to the political articulation of autonomy in the Six-Point Program, and from the popular defiance of the 1969 uprising to the democratic victory of 1970, each movement built upon the last, progressively strengthening the Bengali nation's resolve.
 This 24-year-long, step-by-step struggle created the ideological, political, and emotional foundation for the nine-month armed Liberation War that finally gave birth to the sovereign state of Bangladesh.

 ***

-Of course.
-Here are the short notes for all six topics listed under question 10.

-***